ill-am/Giggle-A-Day/docs/PATH_FORWARD_CHECKLIST_dv01.md

 - [ ] Add visual snapshots (DOM or image) and integrate into PR checks
   - Estimate: 2-4 hours
   - Acceptance: snapshot tests run and diff is reviewed.
 Verification: PR `________`
+  - Note: Playwright-based smoke tests for end-to-end/visual regression are intentionally disabled for the `aether-dev` prototype branch (Phase 0).
+When the team reaches the phase where Playwright is installed and used (see CI notes below), re-activate the Playwright smoke jobs and ensure the Playwright runner is available in CI (or gate by label).
+Verification: workflow run `________`

 ## Phase 2 — Content Input & AI Integration (Estimate: 2.5 - 3.5 days) | In branch `aether-rewrite/client-phase2`